 The water supports large cottonwood trees, ash trees, shrub live oak, honey mesquite, and Saltgrass meadows.
 Red Spring flows from a shallow tunnel in the rocks at the end of the road.
 The outflow from Red Spring also feeds a beautiful marshy grassland.

-There are picnic tables, fire grills, trash cans, and restrooms at the parking area.
+There are picnic tables, fire grills, trash cans, and restrooms in the parking area.

-From downtown Las Vegas take Charleston Blvd west for 3.8 miles (about 1.5 miles before the entrance to the Scenic Loop of Red Rock).
+From downtown Las Vegas, take Charleston Blvd west for 3.8 miles (about 1.5 miles before the entrance to the Scenic Loop of Red Rock).
 Turn right onto Calico Basin Road and drive north, then west, for about 1 mile to where the paved road makes a 90-degree turn to the right.
-At this point turn left, drive through the gate, and enter the picnic area.
-Red Spring is located at the far side of the boardwalk.
+At this point, turn left, drive through the gate, and enter the picnic area.
+Red Spring is located on the far side of the boardwalk.